 The bridge was originally painted in chocolate brown but in 1977 it was repainted in blue, white, and red for the Queen’s Silver Jubilee.
 It looked so fantastic that those colours have remained.

 Tower Bridge is also famous for the fact that it is both a suspension and a drawbridge – and that it continues to lift every day.
-The bridge is 244 metres long and is 42 metres above the Thames.
+The bridge is 244 meters long and is 42 meters above the Thames.
 It is both a road and a footbridge and 40,000 people cross it every day.

-Unsurprisingly, the bridge takes its name its neighbour the Tower of London.
+Unsurprisingly, the bridge takes its name its neighbor the Tower of London.

 Take a look behind the scenes at the famous bridge and discover areas such as the machinery room, which houses the hydraulic system that allows the bridge to rise for river traffic.